minprog/pyprog/opdrachten/week1/cafeine/venglish.md

     def calculate_caffeine(coffee: int, tea: int, energy: int, cola: int) -> int:
         """
-        Calculates the amount of caffein based on the number of consumed beverages of either coffee, tea, energy, or cola.
+        Calculates the amount of caffeine based on the number of consumed beverages of either coffee, tea, energy, or cola.
         """